 A wealthy businessman and banker, Henry Porter Baldwin served two terms as Governor of Michigan and became the fourth Governor to become a U. S. Senator.

-Baldwin was an active Republican and was elected to the state Senate from Wayne County in 1861.
-In 1868, he was elected Governor and was re-elected in 1870.
+Baldwin was elected Governor of Michigan, serving from 1869 - 1873.
 During the second term as Governor, a devastating fire swept across Michigan from Holland and Manistee on Lake Michigan to the Saginaw Bay and the Thumb Area.
 Thousands of people were left homeless and destitute.
 A relief fund of over $450,000 was raised and Baldwin’s personal contribution was over one-third.

 Upon completing his second term as Governor, Baldwin retired to private life.
 After the death of U. S. Senator Zachariah Chandler in 1879, he was appointed by Governor Croswell to fill the vacancy.
 He was unsuccessful in his 1881 bid for election to the Senate seat.

 Baldwin, who was regarded as an easygoing and generous man, died on New Year’s Eve in 1893.
 He is buried in Section B, Lot 9.
 His monument is pictured below.